 - Input your target language in different forms

 - Your target language or word MUST fit into your life easily

 - Learn at your own pace and on your own time while keeping yourself motivated

 As a language learner, who is trying to memorize words or vocabulary in another language, the process might be a daunting task at the beginning.

 But, if you follow the various methods pointed out by the above memory experts, you will find yourself learning vocabulary in other languages effortlessly.

-To learn more about the science of language learning, check out this short documentary “How to learn languages fast”.
+To learn more about the science of language learning, check out this short review article “How to learn languages fast”.

 Still translating in your head?
 Wanna speak Italian for real?
 Check out Stefano's courses to think directly in Italian and become fluent fast!